Classification of mental disorders: Definitions

 In the scientific and academic literature on the definition or categorization of mental disorders, one extreme argues that it is entirely a matter of value judgments (including of what is normal) while another proposes that it is or could be entirely objective and scientific (including by reference to statistical norms); other views argue that the concept refers to a "fuzzy prototype" that can never be precisely defined, or that the definition will always involve a mixture of scientific facts (e.g. that a natural or evolved function is not working properly) and value judgments (e.g. that it is harmful or undesired).
 Lay concepts of mental disorder vary considerably across different cultures and countries, and may refer to different sorts of individual and social problems.

 The WHO and national surveys report that there is no single consensus on the definition of mental disorder, and that the phrasing used depends on the social, cultural, economic and legal context in different contexts and in different societies.
 The WHO reports that there is intense debate about which conditions should be included under the concept of mental disorder; a broad definition can cover mental illness, intellectual disability, personality disorder and substance dependence, but inclusion varies by country and is reported to be a complex and debated issue.
 There may be a criterion that a condition should not be expected to occur as part of a person's usual culture or religion.
 However, despite the term "mental", there is not necessarily a clear distinction drawn between mental (dys)functioning and brain (dys)functioning, or indeed between the brain and the rest of the body.

 Most international clinical documents avoid the term "mental illness", preferring the term "mental disorder".
 However, some use "mental illness" as the main overarching term to encompass mental disorders.
 Some consumer/survivor movement organizations oppose use of the term "mental illness" on the grounds that it supports the dominance of a medical model.
 The term "serious mental impairment" (SMI) is sometimes used to refer to more severe and long-lasting disorders while "mental health problems" may be used as a broader term, or to refer only to milder or more transient issues.
 Confusion often surrounds the ways and contexts in which these terms are used.

 Mental disorders are generally classified separately to neurological disorders, learning disabilities or intellectual disabilities.

 Classification systems

 ICD-10

 The International Classification of Diseases (ICD) is an international standard diagnostic classification for a wide variety of health conditions.
-The ICD-10 states that mental disorder is "not an exact term", although is generally used "...to imply the existence of a clinically recognisable set of symptoms or behaviours associated in most cases with distress and with interference with personal functions."
+The ICD-10 states that mental disorder is "not an exact term", although it is generally used "...to imply the existence of a clinically recognisable set of symptoms or behaviours associated in most cases with distress and with interference with personal functions."
 Chapter V focuses on "mental and behavioural disorders" and consists of 10 main groups: